Open Burning Rules for Georgia

 Air Curtain Destructor

 Open burning for the purpose of (13) land clearing with an air curtain destructor requires a burn permit through the Georgia Forestry Commissions’ online permit system.
-If you have questions about air curtain destructors read the ACD Operating Guide and Procedures or contact your local EPD district office.
+If you have questions about air curtain destructors read the or contact your local EPD district office.

 Prescribed burning serves many useful purposes including the maintenance and protection of commercial timber stands, land clearing for agriculture, the reduction of vegetative fuels for wildfire prevention, and the management of fire-dependent ecosystems.
 Georgia’s Open Burning Rules define prescribed burning as “the controlled application of fire to existing vegetative fuels under specified environmental conditions and following appropriate precautionary measures, which causes the fire to be confined to a predetermined area and accomplishes one or more planned land management objectives as specified in paragraphs 12-6-146(3), (4), and (7) of the Georgia Prescribed Burning Act or to mitigate catastrophic wildfires.”
 The framework of procedures and requirements for managing smoke from prescribed fires is detailed in Georgia’s Basic Smoke Management Plan.